-HRD Ministry launches Bharat Padhe Online campaign
+HRD ministry seeks suggestions to improve online education amid lockdown

-Human Resources Development Minister Ramesh Pokhriyal Nishank Friday launched a week long Bharat Padhe Online campaign for crowdsourcing of ideas in New Delhi for improving online education ecosystem of India.
+Union Human Resource Development (HRD) Minister Ramesh Pokhriyal Nishank on Friday launched a week-long Bharat Padhe Online campaign for crowd sourcing of ideas to improve the online education ecosystem of India.

 Speaking on the occasion, Mr Nishank said, the campaign aims to invite all the best brains in India to share suggestions or solutions directly with HRD Ministry to overcome constraints of online education while promoting the available digital education platforms.